“Please state your name for the record.”

 Ashrinn squinted as she considered the question.
 “Not that I can tell, but it’s hard to feel much of anything from here.”

 Drianna nodded.
 “In this, I agree with your instincts.
-Why would he go to all that trouble of turning himself in only to lie?”
+Why would he go to all that trouble of turning himself in only to lie to us?”

 Ashrinn turned to look at her, eyebrows arched.
 “I hadn’t heard that part.”

-“Perhaps if you pulled your head out of the weapons’ locker once in a while, the other Agents would talk to you,” she teased.
+“If you pulled your head out of the weapons’ locker once in a while, the other Agents might talk to you,” she teased.
 “The report says he came out of the Datroya Plain on a bike and just…handed himself over to the first Agent he found.”

 She frowned.
 “Just like that?”